woltapp/blurhash/Readme.md

 ### What about using the full Unicode character set to get a more efficient encoding?

-We haven't looked into how much overehead UTF-8 encoding would introduce versus base 83 in single-byte characters, but the encoding and decoding would probably be a lot more complicated, so in the spirit of minimalism BlurHash uses the simpler option.
+We haven't looked into how much overhead UTF-8 encoding would introduce versus base 83 in single-byte characters, but the encoding and decoding would probably be a lot more complicated, so in the spirit of minimalism BlurHash uses the simpler option.
 It might also be awkward to copy-paste, depending on OS capabilities.